bcgov/sso-switchover-agent/README.md

 ## Using switchover agent as a deployment tool.

-In adition to the disaster recovery (switchover) agent, the keycloak deployment in gold is managed through the scripts in this repo.
+In addition to the disaster recovery (switchover) agent, the keycloak deployment in gold is managed through the scripts in this repo.
 These scripts can be triggered from a local dev environment, the action in the github repo, or automatically via the switchover agent.

 ### Triggering the deployments/transitions locally